 The Bottom Line

-Beans, lentils, tofu, tempeh, whole grains, seitan, nuts, and seeds all contribute valuable protein while also providing fibre, vitamins, minerals, and other beneficial nutrients.
+At My Goodness Kitchen we use a combination of beans, lentils, tofu, tempeh, whole grains, seitan, nuts, and seeds to meet protein needs while also providing fibre, vitamins, minerals, and other beneficial nutrients

 Rather than focusing on a single "perfect" protein source, aim for a variety of plant foods across the day.
 Consistency, balance, and variety matter far more than chasing protein numbers at every meal.
 And if you need to boost with protein powders once in a while, go ahead.
 I do.
-I even have my favourite protein water.
+We even have our favourite protein water.

 With a little planning, a plant-based diet can provide all the protein most people need while supporting overall health and wellbeing.